 Step Two – Add the Fuel and Light It

-You can use slightly moist wood or charcoal or both for fuel.
-The wood needs to be somewhat moist because you want it to burn it in a slow and controlled manner rather than blaze it.
+You can use wood or charcoal or both for fuel.
+The wood needs to be somewhat moist because you want it to burn in a slow and controlled manner rather than blaze it.
 Plus, the faster the wood burns, the more often you have to refuel as you are cooking.

 Some people light the fuel with a blowtorch or similar tool, and some people use the chimney.
 The chimney is a tube with holes in which you put the fuel and light a piece of paper underneath it.
 After about twenty minutes, the fuel should be hot enough to transfer into the base of the smoker.